hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 <img src="img/firefox-proxy.png" width="80%"/>
 </center>

-As mentioned this connection now allows you to access the lab's "public" network on 192.168.47.0/24 as well as this lab guide and the internet beyond.
+As mentioned this connection now allows you to access the lab's "public" network on 192.168.47.0/24 as well as this lab guide and the Internet beyond.

 # Feedback Please!